huaminghuangtw/Evergreen-Notes/Permanent-Notes/Do great work.md

 > _“Quality is more important than quantity.
 One home run is better than two doubles.” — Steve Jobs_

 > _“Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
-If you haven't found it yet, keep looking.
-Don't settle. […] You've got to find what you love.” — Steve Jobs_
+If you haven’t found it yet, keep looking.
+Don’t settle. […] You’ve got to find what you love.” — Steve Jobs_

 > _“To seek greatness is the only righteous vengeance.” — Criss Jami_